Reconnectads: Graphical varieties

 \subsection{Torus orbits}

 From the point of view of toric geometry, the varieties $X(\calP\Gamma)$ have natural stratifications where the open boundary strata are toric orbits with stabilizers given by the tori corresponding to faces of $\calP\Gamma$.
 From the point of view of wonderful compactifications, the varieties $\overline{Y}_{G_\Gamma}$ have natural stratifications where the closed boundary strata are intersections $D_\tau$ of the divisors $D_T$ for all nested sets $\tau$.
-Our previous comparisons of two approaches show that those two stratifications are equivalent.
-We shall now give a direct description of the open strata in the language of graphical grassmannian, which generalises the stratification of brick manifolds given in \cite[Def.5.1.4]{MR4072173}; since we do not restrict ourselves to the boundary, it is more natural to use the augmented nested set complex $N^+(\Gamma)$ to index the strata.
+Our previous comparisons of these two approaches show that the two stratifications are equivalent.
+We shall now give a direct description of the open strata in the language of graphical grassmannians, generalising the stratification of brick manifolds given in \cite[Def.5.1.4]{MR4072173}; since we do not restrict ourselves to the boundary, it is more natural to use the augmented nested set complex $N^+(\Gamma)$ to index the strata.

 Suppose that $\tau\in N^+(\Gamma)$.
 We define a variety $X(\Gamma,\tau)$ as the set of collections $\{H_T\}_{T\in G_\Gamma}\in X(\Gamma)$ satisfying two conditions, both expressed in terms of the labels $\lambda(T)$ of the tree $\mathbb{T}_\tau$ described in Section \ref{sec:rec-wond}: \begin{itemize} \item For each $T\in\tau$ with the parent $T'$ in $\mathbb{T}_\tau$ and for each $v\in \lambda(T')$ such that $T\cup\{v\}\in G_\Gamma$, we have